At Beaulieu we take great pride in our uniform and we expect our students to wear their uniform smartly at all times.

 - House t-shirt to be worn for all Inter House Sports events.

 All uniform must be clearly named.
 On PE days girls will come to school wearing their PE kit.
-The full tracksuit must be worn to and from School.
+The full zip top and tracksuit bottoms must be worn to and from School.

 Earrings (one pair of small studs only).